nerdherd/Documentation/source/january8.md

 ![Rotational Claw](images/Day2/rotationalClawDay2.png)

-Iteration 2: cone hits the base wheel and wood arms hit first before the compliant wheels so less grip, and turning mechanism has too much play.
+**Iteration 2**: cone hits the base wheel and wood arms hit first before the compliant wheels so less grip, and turning mechanism has too much play.

-Iteration 3: 4 points of contacts on 4, 4" wheels, supports cones in many configurations, better grip, new cylinder placement will allow for less play.
+**Iteration 3**: 4 points of contacts on 4, 4" wheels, supports cones in many configurations, better grip, new cylinder placement will allow for less play.

 *Rotational Claw CAD and Assembly*